Adam de Creeting ~ Adam de Cretingges.

 Classification: Personal, Interpreted and Coat of arms.

-Coat of arms emblazoned by me, highlighted with lights and shadows, contoured in Sable, with a rounded external shape and with a watercolor finishing.
+Arms emblazoned by me, highlighted with lights and shadows, outlined in Sable, with an ogee external shape and with a watercolor finishing.

 Classification: Personal, Interpreted, Boa and Coat of arms.